-Sir Venki Ramakrishnan
+- Sir Venki Ramakrishnan

-He has also been awarded the Sir Hans Krebs Medal, the Louis-Jeantet Prize for Medicing, the Datta Lectureship and Medal of the Federation of European Biochemical Societies, the Heatley Medal of the British Biochemical Society and the Jimenez-Diaz Prize by the Fundación Conchita Rábago (Spain).
+He has also been awarded the Sir Hans Krebs Medal, the Louis-Jeantet Prize for Medicine, the Datta Lectureship and Medal of the Federation of European Biochemical Societies, the Heatley Medal of the British Biochemical Society and the Jimenez-Diaz Prize by the Fundación Conchita Rábago (Spain).
 He was named as one of 25 Greatest Global Living Indians by NDTV Channel, India in 2013.

 Prof. Venki was elected President of the Royal Society in November 2015 for a five-year term.
 In 2018, he published his book titled, “Gene Machine: The Race to Decipher the Secrets of the Ribosome,” noting the highlights of his research of the ribosome.